In this article, I show you, using an example, how the Java ByteBuffer

 The position has moved 100 bytes to the right; the buffer now looks as follows:

 Next, we write 200 times a two in the buffer.
-This time we use a different method: We first fill a byte array and copy it into the buffer.
+We use a different method this time: We first fill a byte array and copy it into the buffer.
 Finally, we print the metrics again:

 byte[] twos = new byte[200];